Big Ten's leading receiver puts NFL combine snub behind him, turns in good pro day

 [Fill out your NCAA tournament bracket here | Printable version]

-Fifty-eight NFL-hopeful wide receivers — including two from Eastern Washington and one from Marian University, an NAIA school — got to work out in Indianapolis in front of every meaningful decision maker in the league.
+Fifty-eight NFL-hopeful wide receivers — including two from Eastern Washington and one from Marian University (Ind.), an NAIA school — got to work out in Indianapolis in front of every meaningful decision maker in the league.
 Heck, the NFL even looked past its own rules about past conduct to invite Oklahoma’s Dede Westbrook, who had past domestic violence complaints against him.

 Carr stayed home and watched the event on TV.